-Walled off from the neighboring countries by a high barrier of mountains, which sweep irregularly round it from Pompeiopolis and Rough Cilicia to the Syrian coast on the North of Antioch, with one pass leading up into the interior of Asia Minor, and another giving access to the valley of the Orontes, Cilicia was naturally the high road both of trading caravans and of military expeditions.
+The province was walled off from the neighboring countries by a high barrier of mountains.
+They swept irregularly round it from Pompeiopolis and Rough Cilicia to the Syrian coast on the North of Antioch, with one pass leading up into the interior of Asia Minor, and another giving access to the valley of the Orontes.
+Cilicia was naturally the high road both of trading caravans and of military expeditions.

 But we should be wrong in supposing that the general population of the Cilicia province was of Greek origin, or spoke the Greek tongue.
-When Cyrus (ruler of the Persian Empire) came with his army from the Western Coast, and still later, when Alexander the Great penetrated into Cilicia, they found the inhabitants "Barbarians."
+When Cyrus the Great of Persia came with his army from the Western Coast, and still later, when Alexander the Great penetrated into Cilicia, they found the inhabitants "Barbarians."
 Nor is it likely that the old race would be destroyed, or the old language obliterated, especially in the mountain districts, during the reign of the Seleucid kings.

 We must rather conceive of Paul's Tarsus as a city where the language of refinement is spoken and written, in the midst of a ruder population, who use a different language, and possess no literature of their own.